rebollogeoffrey/rbl_project/HowToRBL.md

 Now, you can use the command to send the creation of the tables and their content by using this :

 > `npm run migration:up`

+Once the migration done write : `exit`

+And repeat the operation for the second container.